cunnie/docs/ghetto_raid.md

 </tr>
 </table>

-The raw benchmark data can be seen [here](https://https://github.com/cunnie/freenas_benchmarks/blob/master/file-iscsi_k_l2_80gb_tune_prefetch-txt).
-The results are a mixed bag&mdash;we like the improved read and IOPS performance, but we're dismayed by the drop in the write performance, which is our most important metric (our setup is write-intensive)
+The raw benchmark data can be seen [here](https://github.com/cunnie/freenas_benchmarks/blob/master/iSCSI_K_L2_80G_tune_prefetch.txt).
+The results are a mixed bag&mdash;we like the improved read and IOPS performance, but we're dismayed by the drop in the write performance, which is our most important metric (our workload is write-intensive)

 #### 3.2 L2ARC Tuning Results Round 2 (worse all-around)
 We disable pre-fetch.